 Hotel Cosmos is probably above the average backpacker budget, but the building is still worth a look, even if you are not staying there.
 It is one of the few Soviet structures that is still used for its original purpose.
 Although the oversized hotel has a hard time finding enough customers these days.

-How to get to Chisinau
+How to get to Chisinau by train

 There are daily nighttrains to and from Bucharest in Romania.
 The train journey lasts around 13 hours.
 From Bucharest the train leaves at 19:15 and arrives 08:45 am the following morning in Chisinau.
 From Chisinau it leaves at 16:45 and arrives at 06:05 the following morning in Bucharest.